Maadajibao/project-3-sink-a-ship/README.md

 ### Existing features

 * Random board generation
-  * Ships are randomlu placed on both of the player and computer boards.
+  * Ships are randomly placed on both of the player and computer boards.
   * User cannot see where computers ships are.

  ![Generated board](assets/images/board.JPG)